 They are double chocolate because there is cocoa powder and chocolate chips.
 These cookies will spread, so try to keep them in a ball as much as possible when doing the thumbprint part.
 The dough requires a little bit of chilling, so make sure you leave enough time.

 Original photo from 2008

-- 1 cup peanut butter (smooth or crunchy)
+- 1/2 cup processed peanut butter (not natural)

 - In a medium bowl, whisk together the flour, cocoa, baking powder, and salt.

 - In a microwave-safe bowl, melt 1/2 cup chocolate chips.
 Set aside.

 - In a large mixing bowl, beat together the sugar, 2 tablespoons peanut butter, butter, and vanilla until creamy.

 - Beat in the melted chocolate chips then beat in the egg.